- Dunnage is any padding material used to cushion, secure, and protect items during transportation

 - Bubble wrap, solid plastic, packaging peanuts, and air pillows are good examples of dunnage

 - Foam is best for padding sensitive, fragile, or sharp pieces such as electronics and medical equipment

-Shipping-related damages can be devastating to your store's bottom line, as it can lead to returns, refunds, profit loss, replacements and more.
+Shipping-related damages can be devastating to your store's bottom line, as they can lead to returns, refunds, profit loss, replacements, and more.
 While it’s a good start, it’s simply not enough to have a killer eCommerce return policy.

 So, what is there to do?
 The answer is simple but comes with a bit of an antiquated vocab term.
 To prevent damaged packages, you’ll want to up your dunnage game.
 Essentially, this means using packing materials to cushion your goods throughout the shipping and handling process.
 From bubble wrap to kraft paper, there are many packaging components that shippers use to ensure that packages arrive safely despite any bumps in the road.

 In this article, we’ll help you figure out what dunnage means, why it’s useful to shippers, the different types of filler materials, and help you avoid product damage during shipping.
 Want to brush up on your shipping terms?
 Head over to our shipping glossary, where we cover everything from AWB to VAT.

 Ask anyone who has picked and packed a product, and they’ll tell you dunnage is vital when it comes to padding items to protect them from damages during shipping.